 Apple to launch new accessibility features supporting users with disabilities

-The Assistive Access, Personal Voice and Point and Speak functions would be operational later this year.
+The Assistive Access, Personal Voice and Point and Speak functions will be operational later this year.

 Apple is set to launch three new accessibility functions to enable greater usability for people with disabilities.